 ExxonMobil gave Stanford University a cool $100 million—much more than anyone’s ever spent on a skeptical research project—for its Global Climate and Energy Project, which develops “ways to meet growing energy needs without worsening global warming.”
 It endowed another $600 million for Biofuels Research.

 But Exxon was late to the party—the other energy giants have been capitalizing on the climate movement from day one.
-We shouldn’t forget that the carbon-trading clause in Article 16 of the Kyoto Protocol was the creature of BP and Enron, the Smartest Guys in the Room.
-BP and Enron were also the major lobbyists telling governments around the world (including Australia’s) to ratify it.
+Don’t forget that the carbon-trading clause in Article 16 of the Kyoto Protocol was the creature of BP and Enron, the Smartest Guys in the Room.
+BP and Enron were also the major lobbyists telling the Australian government and others around the world to ratify it.

-The corporation was a founding member of the U.S. Climate Action Partnership, substantially funding the climate-related lobbying of its members, which include the Environmental Defense Fund, Natural Resources Defense Council, Nature Conservancy and World Resources Institute.
+The oil giant was a founding member of the U.S. Climate Action Partnership, substantially bankrolling the climate-related lobbying of its members, which include the Environmental Defense Fund, Natural Resources Defense Council, Nature Conservancy and World Resources Institute.

-BP even put on the champagne and canapés at the book launch for Rajendra Pachauri’s erotic novel.
+BP even put on the champagne and canapés for the launch of the erotic novel by (former, disgraced) IPCC Chairman Rajendra Pachauri.

 Shell International has a huge Clean Development Mechanism [CDM] division.
-It also has billions of dollars riding on the carbon credit exchange, which at peak insanity was worth $130 billion per annum.
-You only need to imagine how much value it’d haemorrhage from that portfolio if the CCX tanked to know why Shell has never supported dangerous-AGW skepticism (except in Michael Mann’s mental cinema).
+It also has billions of dollars riding on the carbon credit exchange, which at Peak Insanity was worth $130 billion per annum.
+You only need to imagine how much value it’d haemorrhage from that portfolio if the CCX tanked to guess why Shell has never supported skeptics of dangerous AGW (except in the mental cinema of people like paleoclimate activist Michael Mann).

-The following emails come from a single year, the year 2000, which marked the start of a bidding war between Shell, Esso/Exxon-Mobil and BP for control of the ‘science.’
+The following emails come from a single year, the year 2000, which saw the start of a bidding war between Shell, Exxon-Mobil and BP for control of the ‘science.’

 The scientist Mick Kelly writes to his colleagues Mike Hulme and Tim O’Riordan (Climategate file 0962818260.txt):